lp-code/levelup-terraform/docs/concepts.md

 Resources are things you want to **manage**.
 Data sources are things you want to **load**.

-Data sources are used to load into the provider internal structures resources that already exist.
-For example if you know the name of a VPC, you can load its fields into a `aws_vpc` and from there you can use its `id` or any other fields (below we also use `cidr_block`).
+Data sources are used to make existing resources' properties available in a configuration.
+For example if you need the name of a VPC that already exists in your Terraform configuration, you can load its fields into a `aws_vpc`, and from there you can use its `id` or any other fields (below we also use `cidr_block`) like this:

 ```hcl
 data "aws_vpc" "workshop" {